 This article has been updated as of July 6, 2020 and includes interim rules from the Small Business Administration (SBA) as well as the Paycheck Protection Program (PPP) Flexibility Act legislation passed on June 5, 2020 to provide more flexibility and time to qualify for loan forgiveness.

-Both small and large businesses have been significantly impacted by the effects of COVID-19 and have had to make critical decisions over the last few weeks.
+Both small and large businesses have been significantly impacted by the effects of the coronavirus outbreak and have had to make critical decisions over the last few weeks.
 To facilitate our clients who own businesses, we have compiled relevant information and possible actions in light of the current difficult business conditions and the enactment of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 Reaching Out to Your Existing Bank Relationships

 If you have not done so, consider reaching out to your banker to assess the potential for drawing down on an existing line of credit, initiating a new asset- or collateral-based loan, or finding other financial arrangements to maintain liquidity, avoid defaults on any existing loans, or to help finance other business working capital needs.
 Inquire about possible forbearance and flexibility on existing loan repayments or provision of additional lines of credit.
 We recommend consulting with your attorney to review your options and/or confirm your understanding of your obligations and contractual rights.

 Under the CARES Act and other 2020 COVID-19 legislation, loan programs through the U.S. Small Business Administration (SBA) are available for businesses affected by the coronavirus outbreak: